jackjohnson-sd/wwmdd/README.md

 Please Read me

-July 8 -- reworked command line again
-July 7 -- ran WEB then FILE for OKC 23-24 season ~ 92 games
+July 9 -- save img N NOW WORKS. dpi and image type set in settings.json July 8 -- save to pdf or jpg DOES NOT work. its all black July 8 -- moved settings.json and colors.json to .wwmdd sub directory July 8 -- added legend and tools to subplots, tested a bit July 8 -- reworked command line again, fixed issues with CVS and RAW at same time July 7 -- ran WEB then FILE for OKC 23-24 season ~ 92 games
        --  ATL 11/06, BOS 04/03, TOR 02/04 fail play time check on WEB
        --  ATL 11/06, BOS 04/03, TOR 02/04, SAC 12/14, NOP 04/21 failed FILE